Bangkok's Tallest Building

 On the 83rd floor is a bar and here you can redeem your ticket for a free drink.
 All the walls are of glass so you still get great views of Bangkok, from the tallest building, whilst you enjoy a drink.

 The views from all the observation areas are great and even after living in Bangkok for years I learned a lot about the city's layout.
-It all looked so small!
+It all looked so small and I was able to pick out all of the city's landmarks and it gave me a new perspective on areas that I know.

 Photos by Nick Upton